"The train has left the station."

 Siobhan warned:

-"If you create a static skills taxonomy on a spreadsheet, it's out of date the moment you save it."
+"If you create a static taxonomy on a spreadsheet, it's out of date the moment you save it."

-Organizations need living systems that update in real time as work evolves.
+Organizations need living systems that Update in real time as work evolves.

 Amy Wilson summed it up: